-We make a solver suggestion based on the ML approach and the communication-based approach together, because either of the models as a standalone does not capture both the computation and communication aspects.
-For modeling the solvers' scalability for large processor counts, collecting the training data for the convergence model is prohibitively expensive.
-In such cases, we model the computation aspect with the convergence model (To maintain low cost, the convergence model is trained with data collected on small processor counts) and parallel overhead with the communication model.
-This is achieved by applying the ML-based approach in combination with the communication model to enable solver recommendations at different scales of parallelism.
+We make a solver suggestion based on the ML approach and the communication based approach together, because either of the models as a standalone does not capture both the computation and communication aspects.
+For modeling the solvers scalability for large processor counts, collecting the training data for the convergence model is prohibitively expensive.
+In such cases, we model the computation aspect with the ML model and parallel overhead with the communication-based model.
+This is achieved by applying the ML-based approach in combination with the communication-based performance model to enable solver recommendations at different scales of parallelism.